 Have you heard of small world play?
 In this type of play, children can build, create and imagine, all in a small, safe and manageable ‘world’ of their own making.
 It’s imaginative play, only it’s more contained, often in a space that your child can return to again and again.

 - The benefits of small world play

-- What resources do I need for small world play?
+- Resources for small world play

 - What are the best small world toys?

 Small world-play is a way of creating (and recreating) scenes and settings, both real-life and imaginary, in child-size proportions.
 Like its close ally imaginative play, small world play allows children to explore and consolidate things they experience and learn in real life, and to see the world from the perspective of others.
 But unlike imaginative play, small worlds are, as the name suggests, smaller and more contained, often with clear boundaries between where the play ends and the rest of the world begins.
 Doll’s houses, play farms and other settings inspired by the real world are classic examples of small world toys.
 But children can just as easily make their own small worlds in places of their own devising; a shoe box, on a Lego base, under a table or in a quiet corner of a room.
 There are no rules.